JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"New developments will also need to reduce carbon emissions by 20% using carbon renewable technologies.
 Currently, the most feasible way of doing this would appear to be by providing biomass CHP in the energy centre."

 @.
-However, the Scheme falls short of these requirements in that the biomass plans have been dropped and the development on the order land will be serviced by its own separate individual (non-renewable) gas-fired CHP plant, which will have the 'potential' to be connected to the proposed energy centre on Thurlow St, but won't be serviced by it.
+However, the Scheme falls short of these requirements in that the biomass plans have been dropped and the development on the FDS will be serviced by its own separate individual (non-renewable) gas-fired CHP plant, which will have the 'potential' to be connected to the proposed energy centre on Thurlow St, but won't be serviced by it.
 This is acknowledged in the planning committee report for the FDS application, which says:

 >"Whilst the AAAP envisaged a single energy centre being provided, the proposal is for an Energy Centre within Block 5 of the FDS with another energy centre being located close to the Albany Road/Thurlow Street junction as part of the Outline Scheme."